Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Appendix I: Lorentz Boosts

 \subsection{I.2: Meaning of the Boost Velocity $\br V$}

 The velocity $\br V$ that parameterizes the Lorentz boost is also the coordinate velocity, as measured from the unprimed system, of any point that is at rest in the primed system.
 In this sense, the entire primed system is moving with velocity $\br V$ as observed from the unprimed system.
+Any observer at rest in the primed system is moving with that velocity $\br V$ relative to the unprimed system.

 To see this, apply the inverse Lorentz boost to the differentials of a point at rest in the primed system, $dx'^{i}=0$ for $i=1,2,3$, but $dx'^{0}>0$.
 The result is $dx^{0}=\gamma dx'^{0}$ and $dx^{i}=\gamma\left(V_{i}/c\right)dx'^{0}$.
 Thus $dx^{i}/dt=V_{i}$, as was asserted.